-Many people want to ensure that the wealth that they have amassed over their lifetime regardless of whether this is £50,000 or £5,000,000 passes to their chosen beneficiaries and that they are not taxed either on their death or during their lifetime by being forced to pay for their care.
+Many people want to ensure that the wealth that they have accumulated over their lifetime passes to their chosen beneficiaries and that they are not taxed either on their death or during their lifetime by being forced to pay for their care.

-It is therefore important when looking at your Wills and Lasting Powers of Attorney to also consider your wider estate and asset protection planning strategy.
+It is therefore important when looking at your Will and Lasting Powers of Attorney to also consider your wider estate and asset protection planning strategy.

 One of the difficulties with asset protection is that the Local Authority can view these arrangements as deliberate deprivation of capital.

 This anti-avoidance measure in the law enables some gifts or arrangements to be simply ignored by the Local Authority and even set aside by the Court.
 Not only are these measure subject to change from time to time, but it is also unclear how far the authorities will go to pursue contributions that they believe to be owing to them in individual cases.
 It is very much dependent upon the particular Local Authority, and in all likelihood, their financial position at the time.

 Firstly, it is important to remember that if you enter residential care within 6 months of making the gift, the Local Authority can send the bill for care fees to the recipient of the gift or the trustees if you have created a Trust.

 After this time, the Local Authority can treat you as still owning the asset even if it has already been given away.
 This can affect your entitlement to Local Authority financial assistance.
 If the recipient of your gift is not in a position to assist, or will not assist in the payment of fees, this creates an untenable position for you.